 At the Center for Wireless and Population Health Systems, we’re consistently dealing with physical activity data collected from accelerometers worn by study participants.
 These measurement devices sample human locomotion at various rates over periods lasting days, weeks, or even longer.
 There are a variety of methods to process and analyze accelerometer data, but we know any good statistician will use a variety of visualization techniques so become familiar with the data and understand it better.
 This document is meant to be an introduction to different methods for visualizing time series data.
 By no means does it cover every method, but it should get you started and give you some ideas for additional techniques.

-The data used in these examples was collected as part of my doctoral dissertation research.
+The data used in this example was collected as part of my doctoral dissertation research.
 The physical activity data was gathered from participants who used a Fitbit activity tracker to measure their physical activity.
 Access to historical data was granted by participants and downloaded using Fitabase.
 A variety of data was made available, but for this example we’ll be focusing on steps.

 As my dissertation analysis is ongoing, I’m using my own Fitbit data here for this example.